Nelliesohl/javascript-quiz-project/README.md

 __Typography__

-Jaldi and AbeeZee are the main fonts used in this project.
+Jaldi and Poppins are the main fonts used in this project.

 Jaldi is a simple but bold font suitable for headings.
-Abeezee is a complimentary font that suits the overall site design.
+Poppins is a complimentary font that suits the overall site design.
 Sans-Serif is the fallback font in case for any reason the font isn't being imported into the site correctly.

 ---